 We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, a safety alert about a homeopathic medicine was circulated to all staff and also displayed on public noticeboard.
+For example, practice protocols had been updated and staff training put in place to ensure events do not re-occur.